-Long paragraphs of text are not good for mobile users as they will end up taking up the whole screen.
+Long paragraphs of text are not good for mobile users as they’ll end up taking up the whole screen.
 The user may not realise there are other things on the page and navigate away because they don’t feel like reading lots of text.
 The user will also not appreciate having to scroll down through loads of text to get to the end of the page.

 Keep paragraphs short and easy to read.
-Use pictures and line breaks to break up text, so that it is a much more visually pleasing experience for users, and it doesn’t feel like there is an overwhelming amount of text.
+Use pictures and line breaks to break up text, so that it’s more visually pleasing for users, and it doesn’t feel like there is an overwhelming amount of text.